 \subsection{Experimental Setup}

 We conducted our experiments using c5d.4xlarge instances (16 virtual CPUs, 32GB memory, and up to 10 Gbps network bandwidth), running Ubuntu Linux 20.04.3 LTS.
-We use the same system setup as in Mencius~\cite{barcelona2008mencius}, where each AWS location has a single replica and a single client.
-Unless mentioned otherwise, we experiment with five consensus replicas and five client replicas ($n=5, f=2$) located in five geographically separated Amazon data centers in N. Virginia, Ireland, N. California, Tokyo and HongKong.
-Table~\ref{ping_distance} depicts the inter-replica latency measured using ICMP Ping.
+Each AWS location has a single replica and a single client.
+Unless mentioned otherwise, we experiment with five consensus replicas and five client replicas ($n=5$) located in five geographically separated Amazon data centers in N. Virginia, Ireland, N. California, Tokyo, and HongKong.

-In \sys and Mencius, the clients send requests to the consensus replica in the same location; if the server in the same location has failed, then the clients send requests to a randomly chosen replica in a different location.
-In Multi-Paxos and Raft, the clients send requests to the leader replica.
+In \sys, a client sends requests to the consensus replica in the same data-center as the client; if the server in the same location has failed, then the clients send requests to a randomly chosen replica in a different data-center.
+In Multi-Paxos and Raft, clients send requests to the leader replica.
 Clients generate requests simultaneously and measure the execution latency for each request.
 Each experiment was run for 1 minute and was repeated 10 times.
 We found that longer experiments do not significantly affect the performance results.
-To amortize the cost of the wide area network delays, we follow the standard practice of using batching in the replica side with a maximum batch time of 5ms.
+To amortize the cost of the wide-area network delays, we follow the standard practice of using batching in the replica side with a maximum batch time of 5ms.
 This resulted in batches of size in the range (5,000, 10,000) requests.